-- Make sure the rod of the lamp can go through the hole created by the 3 strips
+- Make sure the rod of the lamp can go through the hole created by the 3 strips.
+Glue the strips together.

 - Make an 18" diameter ring and make holes where the 3 strips cross the ring.
 Add the braces and secure them with brads and Super Glue.

 - Make the holes on the 3 pieces of bamboo and secure them to the braces with brads.
 DO NOT add Super Glue right away!

 - Make another 18" ring and follow the same steps as the bottom of the shade.